Skip to main content

 Bridge resilience

-The approach in Section 2.4 was used to determine the values of hazard (H), vulnerability (V), uncertainty (UF), importance (I), and recovery time for post-extreme event restoration (Trec).
+The approach in “Evaluation of resilience” section was used to determine the values of hazard (H), vulnerability (V), uncertainty (UF), importance (I), and recovery time for post-extreme event restoration (Trec).
 The bridge was located in a 100-year flood plain (H = 3) with high hurricane risk (H = 3) and was located within 80 km of the coast (H = 3).
 The bridge spanned over a busy city street with an annual average daily traffic (ADTT) of 48,500 (H = 3) based on 2017–2018 data, and the bridge carried no history of overload trucks (H = 1).
 Seismicity of the region is seismic design category A (H = 1), with no record of significant earthquake (H = 1).
 The DAMAGET of the bridge reached 1 (V = 3).
 UF is assumed to be 1.2 because only visual inspection information was used.
 The bridge was not located on the Strategic Highway Network (STRAHNET), and it is a pedestrian bridge with no ADTT.
 Therefore, the importance factor of the bridge (I) is 1.
 Robustness of the bridge is calculated as:

-$${P}_R=100\%-\max \left(9.259\times H\times V\times {U}_F\right)\times I=0\%$$
+$$ {P}_R=100\%-\max \left(9.259\times H\times V\times {U}_F\right)\times I=0\% $$

 (14)